 With this hand, we want to end up having Citree and Rosenix on the field with Scrap and Sulfefnir in the graveyard.
 That way, if Rosenix survive, we can make either Quariongandrax or Ametrix + BRD play next turn!
 Try thinking a bit how would you do it with this hand!

-Normal summon Scrap -> mill Sulfefnir from the deck -> discard Entry if you play 1, or discard Smiger if you play 2 Entries -> Sulfefnir destroys itself -> special summon Rosenix from the deck -> Roesnix’ effect destroys Scrap to special summon Citree -> set Clash -> (optional)search Entry with Smiger from graveyard.
-(Side note: it’s usually better to discard Entry as soon as possible to make its level manipulation and Foolish Burial effect live, but this combo is explained as if you had any 2 Crystron cards) Next turn, you summon Ametrix with Citree and Scrap, which should help keep rosenix alive, even more so with the clash and that will bring us to this state:
+Normal summon Scrap -> mill Sulfefnir from the deck -> discard Entry if you play 1, or discard Smiger if you play 2 Entries -> Sulfefnir destroys itself -> special summon Rosenix from the deck -> Roesnix’ effect destroys Scrap to special summon Citree -> set Cosmic Cyclone -> (optional)search Impact with Smiger from graveyard.
+(Side note: it’s usually better to discard Entry as soon as possible to make its level manipulation and Foolish Burial effect live, but this combo is explained as if you had any 2 Crystron cards) Next turn, you summon Ametrix with Citree and Scrap, which should help keep rosenix alive and that will bring us to this state:

 From this point, based on what you destroy with your Sulfefnir you have multiple plays but we’ll go over 2 most devastating ones:

-- Sulfefnir discrads Entry to destroy itself to special summon Rion -> Ametrix + BRD
+- Sulfefnir discrads Impact to destroy itself to special summon Rion -> Ametrix + BRD

-- Sulfefnir discards Entry to destroy Ametrix -> Rosenix destroys Sulfefnir to get out materials to summon Quariongandrax From this position you can get any monster from your extra deck in one way or another, so have fun experimenting, and that was all possible with 1 Scrap and 2 Crystron cards.
+- Sulfefnir discards Impact to destroy Ametrix -> Rosenix destroys Sulfefnir to get out materials to summon Quariongandrax From this position you can get any monster from your extra deck in one way or another, so have fun experimenting, and that was all possible with 1 Scrap and 2 Crystron cards.
 Note that in previous combo you can use Crystron Impact instead of Crystron Entry, which replaces Foolish effect with targeting protection one!

 In conclusion, mastering the use of Ametrix will go a long way in making you a better Crystron player!